SeidenkiHensu/BillyTommyTeamUp/README.md

 ### EC2
 EC2 is used for hosting the application environments.
 Each environment is an EC2 instance, and the load balancer distributes traffic between them.

+Checkout [this article](https://docs.aws.amazon.com/ec2/) for more information and it's uses.

 ### IAM
 IAM is used for secure access to AWS resources.
 The IAM users are provisioned by Terraform and have the necessary permissions to manage EC2 resources.

+Checkout [this article](https://docs.aws.amazon.com/iam/) for more information and it's uses.

 ### Cloudwatch
 CloudWatch is used for monitoring dashboards and logging for the EC2 instances, load balancers, and other AWS resources.

-With CloudWatch, an alarm could trigger a rollback if the application health check fails.
+Checkout [this article](https://docs.aws.amazon.com/cloudwatch/) for more information and it's uses.

 ### VPC
 The Virtual Private Cloud (VPC) is where the AWS resources are launched.
 It provides a logically isolated section within the AWS cloud where you can launch resources in a custom network.

+Checkout [this article](https://docs.aws.amazon.com/vpc/) for more information and it's uses.